 For many, TikTok’s unique features provide the type of fun and engaging experience that people need in today’s stressful world.

-Two years ago, TikTok was a rapidly-growing new platform designed for users but not yet prepared to accommodate brand marketing, especially in the U.S.
+Only a few years ago, TikTok was a rapidly-growing new platform designed for users but not yet prepared to accommodate brand marketing, especially in the U.S.

-To learn more about advertising on TikTok, check out the Guide To TikTok advertising, which includes step-by-step directions for placing your first ad.
+To learn more about advertising on TikTok, check out the Guide To TikTok Advertising, which includes step-by-step directions for placing your first ad.

 TikTok Pro provides comprehensive analytics related to your content.